To evolve TOPdesk to new heights, we are rebuilding the core for our software.

 TOPdesk has a long history.
 Starting from humble beginnings, features and functionalities have been added and matured as the ITSM and CAFM market evolved.
 However, with that history also comes some luggage.
 The heart of TOPdesk revolves around operator tasks, yet is hard to bend in shape for modern requirements.
+To become more flexible and quicker to respond to market needs, we're revisiting these concepts.

-With that in mind, we are building a new core for our software to deal with these issues.
 And we're going to make it quite visible!
 As an Enterprise SaaS customer, you might have come across the cornerstones of our new core: checklists for Calls, available in TOPdesk Labs.

 Checklists allow you to split up a call in several subtasks, which you can save as templates for future use.
 In the future, this feature will evolve into a workflow system that supports more complex dependencies between subtasks.
 You will no longer need Change Management to give structure to more involved requests.
-Add more flexibility in essentials like categorization and the availability/visibility of fields and we end up with a lot more freedom in process implementations.
+Combine that with more flexibility in essentials like categorization and the availability/visibility of fields and we end up with a lot more freedom in process implementations.

 The addition of Checklists to Call Management is good example of our approach.
 We want you on board with the development process.
 That's why we decided to redesign and extend existing functionality, rather than building new functionality from scratch.
 By doing so, we continuously add value to what you already use.